dangowrt/tracertools/README.md

 something not entirely unlike a [datasheet](https://github.com/xxv/tracer/blob/42e32a0e757e529d196cc04b29148ed4f442125e/docs/Protocol-Tracer-MT-5.pdf)

-I made these two tools written in C, initially meant to probe/fuzz and experiment with captured communication logs.
-Now they are already useful to output the status information of the Tracer and switch the load power on/off.
+I initially made two tools written in C, initially meant to probe/fuzz and experiment with captured communication logs.
+Now that became a single tool which is useful to output the status information of the Tracer and switch the load power on/off.

+`tracerstat` allows sending MT-5 (pseudo-ModBus) requests via a serial port to the device and translates the result into various useful output formats.

+  * `-o` one-line output (no newline, useful for syslog)
+  * `-c` comma seperated output
+  * `-j` JSON output

-* `tracerreq` generate a request package. if called with a parameter, the load output is switched according to the parameter (0/1). if called without a parameter, a status-request is generated.
+When called with parameter `-I` or `-O`, the load output is switched according to the parameter.

-* `tracerstat` converts a captured status reply package to various useful output formats.

-Beware!
-This is hacky and crude prototype-quality software.

-To query the status of your controller and output the result you can use socat and stty from coreutils to set the baudrate, assuming you got the controller connected to your host via /dev/ttyUSB0.
+To query the status of your controller simply call `tracerstat`, assuming that the controller is connected to your host via /dev/ttyUSB0.

-    stty -F /dev/ttyUSB0 9600 raw
-    tracerreq | socat - /dev/ttyUSB0,nonblock,raw,echo=0 | tracerstat

-I use these tools in combination with socat to collect the status of a Tracer MPPT solar controller:

-    tmpfile="$( mktemp )"
-    if [ -e "$tmpfile" ]; then
-      stty -F /dev/ttyUSB0 9600 raw
-      tracerreq | socat - /dev/ttyUSB0,nonblock,raw,echo=0 > "$tmpfile"
-      tracerstat < "$tmpfile"
-      tracerstat -o < "$tmpfile" | logger
-      (
-        echo -n "'$(uname -n)', '$(date)', "
-        tracerstat -c < "$tmpfile"
-      ) | alfred -s 160
-      rm "$tmpfile"
-    fi

-The tracerstat tool also accepts parameters -c for CSV output and -o for a human-readable one-liner (e.g. for use with syslog).

 Thanks and have fun!